Universal Approximation Power of Deep Residual Neural Networks via Nonlinear Control Theory: Introduction

-More specifically, given a finite ensemble of data points, we cast the problem of designing weights for training a deep residual network as the problem of driving the state of a finite ensemble of initial points with a single open-loop control input to the finite ensemble of target points produced by the function to be learned when evaluated at the initial points.
+We show in this paper that residual networks~\cite{ResNets} have universal approximation power when equipped with an activation function from a large class of functions.
+Specifically, given a finite set of points in the domain of the function to be learned, we cast the problem of designing weights for an approximating deep residual network as the problem of designing a single open-loop control input so that the solution of the control system modeling the neural network takes the finite set of points to its evaluation under the function to be approximated.
 In spite of the fact that we only have access to a single open-loop control input, we prove that the corresponding ensemble of control systems is controllable.
-This result can also be understood in terms of the memorization capacity of deep networks, almost any finite set of samples can be memorized, see~\cite{DBLP:conf/nips/YunSJ19,vershynin2020memory} for some recent work on this problem.
+Our results rely on the activation functions (or a suitable derivative) to satisfy a quadratic differential equation.
+Most activation functions in the literature either satisfy this condition or can be suitably approximated by functions satisfying it.
 We then utilize this controllability property to obtain universal approximability results for continuous functions in a uniform sense, i.e., with respect to the supremum norm.
 This is achieved by using the notion of monotonicity that lets us conclude uniform approximability on compact sets from controllability of finite ensembles.
+In doing so, we also establish that $2n+1$ neurons per layer suffice when the function to be approximated is defined of a compact subset of $\R^n$ and has codomain $\R^n$.
+A by-product of our work is a generalization-like bound that can be leveraged to obtain deterministic guarantee for the generalization error based on the training error.